yewmint/mintew/readme.md

 ## Life Frame

-Life Frame is a artist proof for testing Mintew.
+Life Frame is an artist proof for testing Mintew.

 Inspired by Life Line, Life Frame is a visual novel to satirize abnormal laboratory life in Univ.